RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 Years later, the client's heirs will ask:
 “What happened to Dad’s Rolex?”

-"Oh," someone screams, "the LAWYER GOT IT."
+"Oh," someone screams, "the lawyer got it!"
-The lawyer may be okay under the Model Rules but the client's family may sue him in equity for exercising undue influence on Dad.
+The lawyer may be okay under the Model Rules but the client's family may sue him in equity for exercising undue influence on dear old grandpa.

 #### RLGL 3rd § 127(1)